-In 1993, Dr. Louise Kreher Turner and her husband, Frank Allan Turner, donated 120 acres of forest land to Auburn University’s School of Forestry and Wildlife Sciences.
+In 1993, Dr. Louise Kreher Turner and her husband, Frank Allan Turner, donated 120 acres of forest land to Auburn University’s College of Forestry, Wildlife and Environment.
 As Auburn and surrounding areas continued to grow, the Turners wanted to see their land remain an intact nature preserve and become a source of environmental education where “students” could study, learn, appreciate, and enjoy the natural world.

 Long before the Turners, the land first belonged to the Creeks.
 On June 19, 1841, as part of a much larger sale, the land was sold to Jesse Carter.
 Sometime later, Dr. Phillip and Sidney Watkins purchased the property and built a two story, two-bedroom home on the site where the Pond Pavilion now sits.
 At their deaths in 1900, the estate was auctioned in front of the Lee County Courthouse where it was purchased by Jacob Bartow Cooper and his wife, Ella Leland Cooper.
 Frank and Dr. Louise Kreher Turner bought the land from the Coopers after the house burnt down in the late 1930’s.
 The Turners used the former cotton farm for cattle for a couple of decades before allowing the land to return to forest.